CitrineInformatics/gemd-docs/docs/high-level-overview.md

 There are four categories of Data Objects in GEMD: Materials, Processes, Measurements, and Ingredients.
 These represent real world objects in the development of materials.
-The 4 categories of Data Objects can only be linked in specific ways, for example, a Process Object can only be linked to one or many Material Objects as its input, more details are explained in Table1.
+The four categories of Data Objects can only be linked in specific ways; for example, a Process Object can only be linked to one or many Material Objects as its input (more details are explained in Table1).
-Each Object can be represented in 3 different states, these states are defined below, they are Template, Spec, and Run.
+Each Object can be represented in three different states.
+These states are defined below.
+They are Template, Spec, and Run.
 Note, Ingredient Objects cannot be represented in the Template state.

-* **Material Object:** Describes a material by a name used in an organization and optional notes to describe it.
+* **Material Object** describes a material by a name used in an organization and optional notes to describe it.
-* **Measurement Object:** Describes an operation used to measure or characterize one or more properties of a material and the parameters and conditions for that operations.
+* **Measurement Object** describes an operation used to measure or characterize one or more properties of a material and the parameters and conditions for that operation.
-* **Process Object:** Describes an operation that generates an output material from one or more material inputs.
+* **Process Object** describes an operation that generates an output material from one or more material inputs.
-* **Ingredient Object:** Annotates a material with information related to its usage in a process including `name` (label on the ingredient that is unique within the process that contains it) and `labels` (additional labels on the ingredient)
+* **Ingredient Object** annotates a material with information related to its usage in a process including `name` (label on the ingredient that is unique within the process that contains it) and `labels` (additional labels on the ingredient).

 Object      | Examples   | Linked Objects | State | Possible Attributes
 ------------|------------|----------------|:-----:|--------------------